 A 12-year-old girl living in a shelter in Thu Duc City (HCMC) was hospitalized at Nguyen Tri Phuong Hospital due to a long wound on her face, accompanied by convulsions - Photo: XUAN MAI

-Tuoi Tre Online reported that a girl named TKB (12 years old, living at the Angel Children's Shelter, also known as the Angel Shelter, located in Thu Duc City, Ho Chi Minh City) had to be hospitalized at Nguyen Tri Phuong Hospital with an 8cm long wound on her face caused by a person living with her hitting her with a shovel.
+Tuoi Tre Online source said that the girl TKB (12 years old, living at the Angel Children's Shelter, also known as the Angel Shelter, located in Thu Duc City, Ho Chi Minh City) had to be hospitalized at Nguyen Tri Phuong Hospital with an 8cm long wound on her face caused by a person living with her hitting her with a shovel.

-On June 3, speaking with Tuoi Tre Online, Mr. Nguyen Tang Minh - Deputy Director of the Ho Chi Minh City Department of Health (in charge of social protection, child protection and care, and prevention of social evils) - confirmed that there was a case of a 12-year-old girl living at the Angel Shelter who suffered facial injuries and had to be hospitalized for treatment.
+On June 3, speaking with Tuoi Tre Online, Mr. Nguyen Tang Minh - Deputy Director of the Ho Chi Minh City Department of Health (in charge of social protection, child care and protection, and social evil prevention) - confirmed that there was a case of a 12-year-old girl living at the Angel Shelter who suffered facial injuries and had to be hospitalized for treatment.

 The initial cause was determined to be that baby B. was "hit in the face with a shovel by a boy living in the same shelter."
 After being beaten, the baby was taken to a local hospital for first aid, then transferred to Nguyen Tri Phuong Hospital.